A man in glasses smiling

 A dental crown can restore the function of your bite as well as improve your oral health.

-The dentists at Thornton Dental Associates, P.C. in Washington, DC, can craft custom dental crowns.
+The dentists at Thornton Dental Associates, P.C. in Washington, DC, craft custom dental crowns for beautifully restored smiles.

 What Is a Dental Crown?